jameslmoss/PoE-Launcher/readme.txt

 - loadDelay=3500
     - is the delay after runing the client before attempting to do other actions such as "TweakWindow"
         - if TweakWindow on start is not working properly adjust this value (usually increase it).
+- Both tweakWindowWidth=1920 and tweakWindowHeight=1030 can be edited/saved and the new values be used in the TweakWindow() functionality.

 By default everything is turned off if you run the app and click on a menu item, it will trigger the action and save any potential settings.
 If a menu item is checked/bold that means it is on/active other wise it is off/disabled.